Free Driver Golf Swing Tips To Improve Your Scores

 A Different View

-- To help you make sure you are making a full turn try and get your left shoulder to turn under your chin.
+- To help you make sure you are making a full turn try and get your target side shoulder to turn under your chin.

 Driver Golf Swing Tips #6 :